Our strategic plan communicates the priority work we're doing to achieve our purpose: Helping every Washington resident live, work, drive, and thrive.

 - Conduct a feasibility analysis on technology solutions that will decrease occurrence of dishonored payments.

-- We will review business practices against potential technology solutions for compatibility to decrease occurrence of dishonored payments.
+- We will review business practices against potential technology solutions in its analysis.

 - Conduct a feasibility analysis on the Office of the State Treasurer approved digital payment methods for increased customer payment options.